 Big tires on a Silverado and fuel economy

 With any upgrade, comes a small tradeoff and a big tire upgrade is no exception.
 Fitting wider, heavier tires definitely comes at a price and since the tires are positioned below the suspension, they fall part of the unsprung weight of the truck.
 The quickest way to increase fuel consumption is by increasing unsprung weight.
 The heavier rolling mass of the tires has a direct impact on your fuel consumption, especially when pulling off.

 Also, depending on how big you go, you’ll feel a drop in pull-off performance as well due to the heavier tires needing to be pulled along.
 It might not even be more than 4kg heavier per tire, however, this makes is a big difference in torque transfer on the wheels and if you decide to go bigger than 33” then re-gearing of diffs should be a consideration since there will be more strain on diffs and other drivetrain components.

 33” with Suspension Kits

 So the takeaway here is, without a 2” or 3” suspension upgrade or leveling kit and want to fit 33” tires, you’ll need to do extensive cutting and trimming of wheel wells.
 You’ll be limited to a smaller 32-inch, “pizza cutter” tire.
 A leveling kit will help with wheel clearance, however, the best option for your Gen 3 or 4 Silverado is to opt for a 3” suspension kit if you want to run wide 33” comfortably.
-If you can include a more negative offset aftermarket wheels, it would improve UCA clearance and backspacing with no need to do any other mods.
+If you can include more negative offset aftermarket wheels, it would improve UCA clearance and backspace with no need to do any additional modifications.